-We believe in the value of all types of boarding at every level of the School and the importance of the boarding community for all students, including day students.
+We believe in the value of all types of boarding at every level of the School and the importance of the boarding community for all students.

 We strive to provide a happy, fun and caring boarding environment where students are able to develop and flourish.
 Each individual is encouraged to develop their own character and sense of self, growing in confidence, courage and compassion.

-During weekends our boarders enjoy visits including London and Cambridge, scaling high ropes, canoeing on lakes and taking advantage of the School's proximity to London and West End theatres.
+During weekends our boarders enjoy visits including London and Cambridge, scaling high ropes, canoeing on lakes and taking advantage of the School's Hertfordshire location and close proximity to London.

 Boarding staff seek to guide students appropriately, using praise and encouragement liberally whilst upholding high expectations of behaviour.
 We want each boarder to feel that they are a valued member of the community to which they are able to make a contribution.

-Year 11 pupils and Sixth Formers have individual study bedrooms, while students in Year 10 share twin spaces, and those in the junior groups share in rooms of between four and six.
-Bath and shower rooms are shared by a small number of boarders in each section of the House and there are common rooms, kitchens and other spaces for relaxation and games.
-Boarders have access to music practice rooms, sports facilities, IT suites and the Learning Resources Centre and the Art Department in the evenings and weekends.
+Students in Years 11, 12 and 13 have individual study bedrooms, while students in Year 10 share twin spaces, and those in the junior groups share in rooms of between four and six.
+Bath and shower rooms are allocated to a small number of students in each section of the House and there are kitchens and common rooms for relaxation and games.
+Boarders have access to the music practice rooms, sports facilities, IT suites, the Learning Resources Centre and the Art Department in the evenings and weekends.